Migomag Terms & Conditions of Sale

 (k) “Payment” means any amount payable under or in connection with a Quotation or Sales Invoice including any amount payable by way of indemnity, reimbursement or otherwise (other than a GST Amount) and includes the provision of any non-monetary consideration.

 (l) “Person” includes an individual, the estate of an individual, a body politic, a corporation, an association (incorporated or unincorporated) and a statutory or other authority.

 (m) “PPSA” means Personal Property Securities Act 2009 (Cth).

 (n) “Purchase Price” means the price for the goods set out in the relevant Quotation or Sales Invoice.

-(o) “Quotation” means the form of quotation submitted by a Seller to the Buyer in which these terms and conditions are deemed to be incorporated.
+(o) “Quotation” means the form of quotation submitted by the Seller to the Buyer in which these terms and conditions are deemed to be incorporated.

 (s) “Taxable Supply” has the meaning given to that term by the GST Law.